M.S. in Sports Business

 Alumna, Class of 2011

 A former national figure skating champion, Michele E. Kuehl has successfully coached figure skaters for 10 years, but wanted to learn the business side of the sports industry.
-The M.S. in Sports Business program at The Preston Robert Tisch Center for Hospitality, Tourism, and Sports Management was the perfect fit for her because of its location in New York City, home to a multitude of professional sports teams.
+The M.S. in Sports Business program at the NYU School of Professional Studies Preston Robert Tisch Center for Hospitality, Tourism, and Sports Management was the perfect fit for her because of its location in New York City, home to a multitude of professional sports teams.

 While pursuing her graduate studies, Kuehl taught skating at Wollman Rink in Central Park, a "unique New York opportunity" that she believes will help her reach her goal of working for the U.S. Olympic Committee or the U.S. Figure Skating Association.